isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 .. note::

-   Remember!
-The ``load-balancing`` mode requires that the address pools and delegated prefix pools are split between the active servers.
+   Remember that the ``load-balancing`` mode requires the address pools and delegated prefix pools to be split between the active servers.
 During normal operation, the servers use non-overlapping pools to avoid allocating the same lease to different clients by both instances.
    A server will only use the pool fragments owned by the partner when the partner is not running.
-See the notes in the :ref:`ha-supported-configurations` highlighting differences between the ``load-balancing`` and ``hot-standby`` modes.
-The semantics of the pool partitioning is explained further in this section.
+See the notes in :ref:`ha-supported-configurations` highlighting differences between the ``load-balancing`` and ``hot-standby`` modes.
+The semantics of pool partitioning is explained further in this section.
-   The :ref:`ha-load-balancing-advanced-config` provides advanced pools partitioning examples.
+   The :ref:`ha-load-balancing-advanced-config` section provides advanced pool-partitioning examples.

 ::